Digging Deeper: Books About Social Issues for Middle Grades

 Told in the words of Isaac, a Choctaw boy who does not survive the Trail of Tears, renowned author Tim Tingle tells tale of innocence and resilience in the face of tragedy.
 From the book's opening line, "Maybe you have never read a book written by a ghost before," the reader is put on notice that this is no normal book.
 Isaac leads a remarkable foursome of Choctaw comrades: a tough-minded teenage girl, a shape-shifting panther boy, a lovable five-year-old ghost who only wants her mom and dad to be happy, and Isaac's talking dog, Jumper.

-Product Description: Congressman John Lewis is one of the key figures of the civil rights movement.
-His commitment to justice and nonviolence has taken him from an Alabama sharecropper's farm to the halls of Congress, from a segregated schoolroom to the 1963 March on Washington, and from receiving beatings from state troopers to receiving the Medal of Freedom from the first African-American president.
-He tells his story in part 1 of this graphic novel series.
+Product Description: The late Congressman John Lewis was one of the key figures of the civil rights movement.
+His commitment to justice and nonviolence took him from an Alabama sharecropper's farm to the halls of Congress, from a segregated schoolroom to the 1963 March on Washington, and from receiving beatings from state troopers to receiving the Medal of Freedom from the first African-American president.
+Part 1 of this graphic novel trilogy tells his story.

 Before becoming a successful actress and landing a spot on the megahit Netflix show Orange is the New Black, Diane Guerrero was a young girl living in Boston.
 One day, while Guerrero was at school, her undocumented immigrant parents were taken from their home, detained, and deported to their native country, Colombia.
 Guerrero's life, which had been full of the support of a loving family, was turned upside down.